minminlittleshrimp/MCT-daemon/doc/mct.conf.md

 ## Daemonize

-If set to 1 DLT daemon is started in background as daemon.
+If set to 1 MCT daemon is started in background as daemon.
 This option is only needed in System V init systems.
 In systemd based startup systems the daemon is started by spawning own process.

     Default: 0

 ## SendSerialHeader

-If set to 1 DLT daemon sends each DLT message to the client with prepanding the serial header "DLS0x01".
+If set to 1 MCT daemon sends each MCT message to the client with prepanding the serial header "DLS0x01".

     Default: 0

 ## SendContextRegistration

-If set to 1 each context which is registered from an application in the DLT daemon generates a message to inform the DLT client about the new context.
+If set to 1 each context which is registered from an application in the MCT daemon generates a message to inform the MCT client about the new context.

     Default: 1

 ## SendMessageTime

-If set to 1 DLt daemon sends each second a DLT control message to the client with the current timestamp from the system.
+If set to 1 DLt daemon sends each second a MCT control message to the client with the current timestamp from the system.

     Default: 0

 ## ECUId

-This value sets the ECU Id, which is sent with each DLT message.
+This value sets the ECU Id, which is sent with each MCT message.

     Default: ECU1

 ## SharedMemorySize

-This value sets the size of the shared memory, which is used to exchange DLT messages between applications and daemon.
+This value sets the size of the shared memory, which is used to exchange MCT messages between applications and daemon.
 This value is defined in bytes.
 If this value is changed the system must be rebooted to take effect.

     Default: 100000

 ## PersistanceStoragePath

-This is the directory path, where the DLT daemon stores its runtime configuration.
+This is the directory path, where the MCT daemon stores its runtime configuration.
 Runtime configuration includes stored log levels, trace status and changed logging mode.

     Default: /tmp